 Series B in 1998

-ArrowPoint Communications specializes in providing content switches designed to enhance the delivery of web content.
-Its products offer advanced capabilities that enable internet service providers, web hosting companies, and other clients to create a faster and more dependable online experience.
-The company's technology allows for intelligent traffic management, directing data based on factors such as the type of content being requested and the frequency of requests.
-Through these innovations, ArrowPoint Communications aims to optimize web performance for its customers.
+ArrowPoint Communications specializes in the development of content switches designed to enhance the delivery of web content.
+The company's products offer advanced capabilities that enable internet service providers and web hosting firms to improve the speed and reliability of web experiences for users.
+By utilizing intelligent traffic management, ArrowPoint's services can direct data flow based on various factors, such as the type of content requested and the frequency of those requests.
+This innovative approach allows clients to optimize their network performance and meet the growing demands of internet users.

 Soapstone Networks